Abdulla Yameen: Human rights infringements

-Alleged assassination attempts
+Alleged assassination attempt

 On 28 September 2015, an explosion took place aboard the presidential yacht 'Finifenmaa' carrying Yameen and his wife along with top government officials from the airport island Hulhulé as it was nearing to dock at the presidential jetty, Izzuddeen Faalan in Malé.
 Yameen escaped unhurt, but the first lady, a presidential aide, and a bodyguard were injured.
 The aide suffered minor injuries, while the bodyguard sustained relatively serious injuries.
 The first lady sustained minor fractures to her spine, and was hospitalized for over a month.

 Following the incident, government officials provided conflicting reports on the cause of the explosion.
 Although government officials initially pointed to a mechanical failure as a likely cause, they later claimed an international team of investigators from the U.S. FBI, Saudi Arabia, Australia, and Sri Lanka ruled out this theory.
 The government then declared the incident an assassination attempt.

 The FBI later refuted this claim, stating they had found no conclusive evidence suggesting the blast was the result of an explosive device.
 An unnamed Sri Lankan official who suggested the blast was the result of a "high explosive explosion" did not provide further details, and although the Maldives' local probe commission cited Saudi Arabian investigators as saying there were signs of RDX, they provided no evidence to support that claim, nor have Saudi Arabian officials confirmed this conclusion.

 It was announced that investigations revealed that the vice president, some government officials and soldiers had been involved.
 They all were later found guilty and charged with high treason and terrorism resulting them being sentenced to jail.
 Former vice president Ahmed Adeeb was found to have illegally possessed firearms to attempt a coup by eliminating senior government officials as well as masterminding the bomb plot by ordering and bribing few soldiers to plant an IED in the yacht and destroy the evidence as soon as the yacht is taken for investigation following the explosion.
-However the FBI of the United States investigated the blast and stated it found no evidence for an explosion cause by a bomb.
+However the FBI investigated the blast and stated it found no evidence for an explosion cause by a bomb.